Policies

 Introduction

-This document is the Safeguarding Vulnerable Adults Policy for DINN Enterprise CIC (the organisation) which will be followed by all initiatives of the organisation and, followed and promoted by those in any position within the organisation.
+This document is the Safeguarding Vulnerable Adults Policy for DiNN Enterprise CIC (the organisation) which will be followed by all initiatives of the organisation and, followed and promoted by those in any position within the organisation.

 The teams are responsible for ensuring that their employees, volunteers and contractors are competent and confident in carrying out their responsibilities for safeguarding and promoting Vulnerable Adults’ welfare.